AdrKacz/super-duper-guacamole/recommender-system/README.md

 We want to:
 - Assign people to conversation groups.
 The challenge is to match them with people they will like while not matching them always with the same people.
 - Preserve the privacy of the users
-To fulfill these objectives, we will implement an machine learning algorithm working with local user data, and without transmitting it to a server.
+To fulfill these objectives, we will implement an machine learning algorithm[^model0] working with local user data, and without transmitting it to a server.

 # Local information available
 Locally each user has access to, at a given time: